 R303.6.1 Light activation.
-The control for activation of the required interior stairway lighting shall be accessible at the top and bottom of each stairway without traversing any steps.
+Where lighting outlets are installed in interior stairways, there shall be a wall switch at each floor level to control the lighting outlet where the stairway has six or more risers.
 The illumination of exterior stairways shall be controlled from inside the dwelling unit.